-Following the grant of exploration licences at Otways in July 2017, the Company announced on October 10, 2017 that it had commenced exploration field work over the project.
-The initial work includes a mapping program to collect samples and to identify possible future drill targets.
+Following the grant of exploration licences at Otways in July 2017, the Company completed an initial exploration field work program over the project.
+This work included a mapping program to collect samples and to identify possible future drill targets and LAG sampling over known mineralized areas.